sunil-dhaka/sunil-dhaka.github.io/about.markdown

 Hello!

-I hold a Bachelor's and Master's degree in Mathematics and Scientific Computing from the prestigious Indian Institute of Technology (IIT) Kanpur.
-I am driven by a profound passion for exploring the cutting-edge frontiers of deep learning and artificial intelligence, and I am continuously captivated by the potential of these technologies to solve complex real-world problems.
+I hold a Bachelor's and Master's degree in Mathematics and Statistics from IIT Kanpur.
+Passionate in exploring the cutting-edge frontiers of deep learning and artificial intelligence, and the potential of these technologies to solve complex real-world problems.
+I love to read latest reserach papers in AI, ML, and Data Science fields.
+Truly fasinated with the boundless possibilities that these fields offer.
+Details about my project, work experience, resume and some interesting blogs, you can find on this webpage.

-One of my greatest joys lies in immersing myself in the latest research papers within the realms of AI, Machine Learning, and Data Science.
-I am endlessly fascinated by the rapid pace of innovation and the boundless possibilities that these fields offer.

-My work interests are deeply rooted in the domains of Artificial Intelligence, Natural Language Processing, Computer Vision, Data Structures and Algorithms, as well as Mathematics and Statistics.
-I am constantly seeking opportunities to expand my knowledge and contribute to the ever-evolving landscape of these disciplines.
+Reserach interests: Artificial Intelligence, Natural Language Processing, Computer Vision, Data Structures and Algorithms, as well as Mathematics and Statistics.

-You can find detailed information about my Projects, Work Experiences, Resume, and insightful blogs on this website.
-I invite you to explore these resources to gain a comprehensive understanding of my expertise and experience.
+Cheers!

 **What is this website for?**